ShannonChenCHN/iOSDevLevelingUp/ReadingArticles/AppleDocumentation/View_Programming_Guide_for_iOS.md

 		- Approach
 			- Standard animations: The system defines standard animations for presenting modal views and transitioning between different groups of views.
 			- Animate view's attributes directly.
-			- Work directly with the view’s underlying Core Animation `layer` object.
+			- Core Animation: In places where the standard view animations are not sufficient, you can work directly with the view’s underlying Core Animation `layer` object.
 	> Relevant Chapters: [Animations](#animations)

 	- The Role of Interface Builder